 - We will explore, accompanied by private ranger guides, the stunning African savannah, viewing the African wildlife and thousands of migrating animals up close, while enjoying the authentic yet luxurious accommodations in the African wilderness.

 - We will spend 5 days at a luxury waterfront hotel in the center of Zanzibar's Stone Town, on a private beach on the Indian Ocean.

 - During our stay in Zanzibar, we'll enjoy a tour of Stone Town, a spice plantation tour, a cultural village tour, the Safari Blue with snorkeling around colorful coral reefs, and a tour of Jozani Forest with its unusual residents, the colobus monkeys.

 - 5 nights in luxurious, yet authentic African safari lodges: 1 night in Arusha and 4 nights by the Serengeti's Lake Ndutu

-- 4 nights in luxury waterfront hotel in the center of Zanzibar's Stone Town
+- 4 nights in a luxury waterfront hotel in the center of Zanzibar's Stone Town

 - 9 breakfasts, 6 lunches, 6 dinners.
 All dinners include bottled water and a drink (alcoholic or non-alcoholic)